“13. Sunday School,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 For more information, see Teaching in the Savior’s Way, 3, or teaching.ChurchofJesusChrist.org.

 Parents are responsible for teaching the gospel to their children.
 They can ask the Sunday School president to help them improve as teachers.

 The ward council may organize teacher council meetings for parents to help them improve gospel teaching in the home.
 Like other teacher council meetings, these are held during the 50-minute class time on Sunday.
 Teaching in the Savior’s Way is the main resource for these meetings.

 The stake president assigns one of his counselors to oversee the Sunday School in the stake.
-He also assigns a high councilor to be the stake Sunday School president.
+He also calls and sets apart a high councilor to be the stake Sunday School president.

 Sunday School teachers give special care to class members who have disabilities.
 For information about teaching members who have disabilities, see disability.ChurchofJesusChrist.org; see also 38.8.27 in this handbook.

 Some meetinghouses have a resource center (library) to help members learn and teach the gospel.
 The ward Sunday School president oversees the resource center.
 Wards that share a meetinghouse also share the resource center.
 Seminary and institute classes and family history centers share the resource center with the wards.

 In meetinghouses that have a resource center, the bishopric calls a resource center specialist.
 The Sunday School president may recommend someone to call.
 Or the bishopric could ask a member of the Sunday School presidency to be the specialist.
 This person:

 Helps leaders, teachers, and other members obtain and use these resources.